CivicActions/guidebook/docs/030-policies/workplace-guidelines.md

 ## Access to Business-Related Online Accounts

-Please tell the admin group about any online accounts you open for the benefit of CivicActions or a CivicActions client.
+Please tell the admin group about any online accounts you open for the benefit of Bloom Works or a Bloom Works client.
 Admin keeps all login information for these accounts so they can be easily accessed should changes need to be made.